Akshit21/Embedded_Interface_Design_Project/RPI_COMM_PROTOCOLS/README.md

 1. Implemented a mechanism to grab the data from the SQS queue.
 2. The message is then converted to more readable format and displayed on Qt GUI.
 3. On button requests graphs are plotted for all the values.
+4. Functionality to perform profilinhg for MQTT,Websockets,CoAP,AMQP using multiple threads
 ```

 ## Setup